 Grouping by geometry type will make mesh groups based on the type of tree geometry it is - branch, leaf, mesh, etc.

-There are a variety of extra thing you may include in the mesh during export.
+There are a variety of extra things you may include in the mesh during export.
 The availability of these changes depending on the format chosen.